Skip to main content

 Alert Inhibition

-Pipeline’s inhibition feature is exactly the same as channel inhibition rules, both supporting dependency-based inhibition based on source incident, target incident, and correlation conditions.
+Pipeline’s inhibition feature is similar to channel inhibit rules, both supporting dependency-based inhibition based on source alert, target alert, and correlation conditions.
+Note that Pipeline inhibition only matches source alerts within the same integration, while channel inhibition matches across all alerts in the channel.

 ComparisonPipeline InhibitionChannel Inhibition